Council Hall

 “What do we do?” asks the king, and his advisors.

-The Bizra show with a vision of schools where children and adults see images of the war that drove the Jiku to this world.
+Schools where children and adults watch images of the war that drove the Jiku to this world.

 The Bizra fly away, and the king and the great council discuss what to do.

-“How will stories of war, and talk of peace, keep the war away from us?”
+“How will stories of war, talk of peace, and children in the forest, keep another war away from us?”

 “There must be more to their message,” says the king.